LegumeEmittingDiode/tt08-tiny-pll/docs/info.md

 3. The speed of the TT mux
 4. The routing between the project tile and the TT mux

-The minimum output frequency is limited to roughly 1 MHz due to the minimum speed of the VCO.

 A 1-bit delta-sigma ADC is included to allow measurement of the analog control voltage on `uo[4]`.